citizen-science-association/ppsr-core/docs/contribute.md

 ## Data MetaData meetings

 Our working group frequently meets to review changes.
-To join our mailing list and get involoved with meetings please contact
+To join our mailing list and get involved with meetings please contact:

 ```
 data_cochair@citizenscience.org
 ```